Diving Sites in Port Blair

 PADI Master Freediving lets you reach for the top of scuba diving so that you can become the best of the best in this enthralling water sport.
 If you have this certification, then it will denote superior achievement and proficiency in dive skills, experience, and underwater activities.
 It comprises specialised training for a wide variety of activities and thus, achieving this fun and intensely educative adventure.
-In order to reach the highest non-professional level in the PADI system of diver education, the experienced and knowledgeable staff of Aqua Nomads will assist you completely.
+In order to reach the highest non-professional level in the PADI system of diver education, the experienced and knowledgeable staff of Dive Andaman will assist you completely.

 Master Freediver course is for those who are willing to approach elite freediving levels.
 In this, one learns to bring their static apnea, dynamic apnea, free immersion, and constant weight skills to the advanced level through focused sessions.
 This course is perfect for you in case you are an advanced freediver and are interested in learning how to fine-tune your lifestyle and training so that you can be a part of the elite freediving levels.